charlesrogers/product_management/qualitative_research/insight_generation_process.md

 3. Create model
 4. Test
 5. Create causal model
+6. Ask why the model could be incorrect
 ### Please refer to this document for more information: "MODEL CREATION"
 ## How to Write an Insight
 This is just one suggestion:
 1. Write 1 sentence for each interesting, remarkable, poignant, peculiar, or confusing thing you observed—this ideally will just involve looking through your key findings for each interview and selecting anything that still seems interesting after letting it sit for a while.
 2. Flush out the reason why it is interesting
-a.
-Ask "why" until it is no longer interesting.
+  + Ask "why" until it is no longer interesting.
 3. Explore what likely caused the observation to happen.
 4. Establish the bounds around which the insight is applicable
-a.
-Eg.
+  + Eg. "Only until they hire a second person and they have more free time"
 ## Standard Output Format
 This is not required, but often a useful way to present a finding
 ### Headline